bfreiheit/customer_segmentation/docs/data_model.md

 | metric | description | formula | date type |
 | --- | --- | --- |  --- |
 | total_sales | total value of user: distinguish high and low-value user | SUM(hotel + flight cost) | float |

+ **travel-based metrics**

+ flight_booked and hotel_booked have been transformed to boolean as the count does not align with cnt_trips.

 | metric | description | formula | date type |